 May 31, 2017

-INTERNATIONAL VISITATION DOWN TWO PERCENT IN SEPTEMBER 2016(P)
+INTERNATIONAL VISITATION DOWN By A SMALL MARGIN IN SEPTEMBER 2016(P)

 The U.S. Department of Commerce today announced that 6.5 million international visitors(1)(2) traveled to the United States in September 2016, down slightly (-1,675 visits) from September 2015.